-The situation is ‘bleak’, says the United Nations Environment Programme (UNEP) as countries are falling behind in their commitments to reduce greenhouse gas (GHG) emissions.
-In its report, the UNEP warns we are on the ‘brink of missing the opportunity to limit global warming to 1.5°C’.
+Countries are falling behind in their commitments to meet the Paris Agreement targets, according to the United Nations Environment Programme (UNEP), who calls the situation “bleak” in its new report.
+The UNEP warns we are on the ‘brink of missing the opportunity to limit global warming to 1.5°C’.
 Will countries take on the ambitious commitments needed to meet their targets?

 Since 2010, the UNEP has published an annual Emission Gap report which explores the progress countries are making at closing the emissions gap.
 This gap- also known as the ‘commitment gap’, is the difference between how much countries are currently emitting and how many emissions would have to be cut in order to limit global temperature rise to 1.5°C by the end of the century.
 Through exploring a number of scenarios based on current climate policies and pledges, the report projects outcomes of where we can expect to see global emissions in a decade’s time.

 This shocking scenario has resulted in strong calls from the UNEP’s Executive Director, Inger Anderson, for nations to take immediate action in cutting down their GHG emissions.
-“Our collective failure to act early and hard on climate change means we now must deliver deep cuts to emissions,” says Andersen.
+“Our collective failure to act early and hard on climate change means we now must deliver deep cuts to emissions,” she says.

 She adds, “Countries simply cannot wait until the end of 2020, when new climate commitments are due, to step up action.
 They– and every city, region, business and individual – need to act now.”